 However, ReGain is only available to use from a single device.
 This means that you and your partner or family member need to be in the same location in order to receive counseling services together.

-When using ReGain, you can connect to your therapist whenever you need to.
+When using ReGain, you can connect with your therapist whenever you need to.
 Because therapists are in all different time zones, you can schedule your sessions at any time of the day or night.

 You can also message your therapist in between sessions if you need to.
 This is handy for those times when you have a question that can’t wait until your next counseling session.